Poltimore House: Dilapidation

 It then had a series of owners before suffering an arson attack in 1987 and being left empty from then on.
 It suffered from theft and vandalism and fell into a state of dilapidation.

-Restoration
+Poltimore House Trust

 In 2000, Poltimore House Trust was set up to find a use for the house and restore it.
 The first phase was to encase the house in scaffolding with a roof to protect it, which was done in 2005.
 In 2009, the Trust secured £500,000 from English Heritage to begin the restoration process.

-Future plans

 Poltimore House Trust published its 10-year strategic business plan in 2009.
-The plan states that the renovated Poltimore House will have become by 2019:
+The plan stated that by 2019 the renovated Poltimore House would become: